 Keep Your Info Updated

-If you have a profile with the beta community (like a Betabound membership profile), make sure it’s up to date.
+you have a profile with the beta community (like a Betabound membership profile), make sure it’s up to date.
 Many beta tests require that testers own certain devices.
 If your profile doesn’t reflect the current technology you own, you might be missing out on opportunities because they think you don’t meet the test requirements.
+A great way to ensure you will get emails for all sorts of opportunities is by completing as many Test Platforms as you can.

 You will not get into every test you apply for.
 Many tests receive hundreds or even thousands more candidates than they have slots in the beta test.
 Don’t get discouraged if you don’t get into one right away.